biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 -   *Principal Coordinate Analysis* (**PCoA**) is also known as *Metric Multidimensional Scaling* (**MDS** / mMDS).
 PCoA allows you to use distance measures other than Euclidean distance and can be run e.g. with [`stats::cmdscale()`](https://rdrr.io/r/stats/cmdscale.html).

--   *Non-metric Multidimensional Scaling* (**nMDS**) is a non-metric method with quite different inner workings from PCA and PCoA that is especially suitable when you have low confidence in distance values.
+-   *Non-metric Multidimensional Scaling* (**nMDS**) is a non-metric method with quite different inner workings from PCA and PCoA that is especially suitable when your distance values are imprecise.
 It can be run e.g. with [`vegan::metaMDS()`](https://rdrr.io/pkg/vegan/man/metaMDS.html).

 If you're struggling to pick a suitable ordination approach for your data, take a look at [Table 1](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1006907.t001) in [Nguyen & Holmes 2019](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006907).